ghyslain/ghyslain.me/index.md

 ## Projects

-- **[London Indie Hackers Meetup](https://indiehackers.london/)**: a series of event to connect with fellow entrepreneurs, developers, and bootstrappers based in London, UK.
+- **[Indie London](https://indieldn.com/)**: a series of event to connect with fellow entrepreneurs, developers, and bootstrappers based in London, UK.

 - **Winner of the [ProductHunt Global Hackathon 2017](https://blog.producthunt.com/winners-of-the-product-hunt-global-hackathon-2017-e2bad6adda39)** (Slack Category) with [Klue](http://kluestudio.com/): the first Slack-based mystery game.